newdoug/mlc/README.txt

 *** Likely need to borrow some from other sources and may need to worry about copyright stuff?
 *** Some will require large amounts of storage, like videos

-* Maybe turn certain things or everything into services so that we can consistantly be generating and/or obtaining data and running it trough the pipeline to other steps and constantly improving the model.
+* Maybe turn certain things or everything into services so that we can constantly be generating and/or obtaining data and running it trough the pipeline to other steps and constantly improving the model.
 ** Being able to use the model for classification while submitting training data?

 Things to determine/guess based on ciphertext: